Belly Fat Is Hard to Lose After Menopause: Simple Reasons Why

 Your metabolism slows as you get older.
 Estrogen plays a role in this decline.
 The metabolic decline can result in you gaining a pound or two over the course of three months.

-That’s even without reducing your calorie intake through food or increasing your caloric expenditure through physical exercise,
+That’s even without reducing your calorie intake through food or increasing your caloric expenditure through physical exercise.

-Reduced activity levels
+Reduced activity levels and belly fat

 When your estrogen levels are low, there’s a biological tendency for you to become more sedentary in your activity level.